-The HPV vaccine — What you should know
+What you should know about the HPV vaccine

 Women's Health Cancer Primary Care

-As your children become preteens, they will need an additional vaccination to protect them from certain cancers when they are adults, called the HPV vaccine.
+As your children become preteens, they will need an additional vaccination to protect them from certain cancers when they are adults.
+They can do this by receiving the HPV vaccine.

 What is HPV?

-HPV itself is not cancer, but the virus can cause certain kinds of cancers to develop.
+HPV itself is not cancer, but having persistence of the virus can cause certain cancers to develop such as cervical, anogenital, vulvar, and certain head and neck cancers.
 There are more than 100 types of HPV viruses, some of which are considered high-risk types that can lead to cell changes that, over the years, may develop into cancer.

 How do you get HPV?